apache/apisix/docs/en/latest/discovery.md

 Here is an example of routing a request with a URL of "/user/*" to a service which named "user-service" and use eureka discovery client in the registry :

 :::note

-You can get the get the admin_key from config.yaml like this.
+You can fetch the `admin_key` from `config.yaml` and save to an environment variable with the following command:

 ```bash
  admin_key=$(yq '.deployment.admin.admin_key[0].key' conf/config.yaml | sed 's/"//g')